Azure-Samples/compute-java-manage-vm/README.md

 - List virtual machines
 - Delete a virtual machine.

-## Running this Sample ##
+## Running this sample

-To run this sample:

-Set the environment variable `AZURE_AUTH_LOCATION` with the full path for an auth file.
+To run this sample first set the environment variable **AZURE_AUTH_LOCATION** to the full path for an auth file.
 See [how to create an auth file](https://github.com/Azure/azure-sdk-for-java/blob/master/AUTH.md).

+Next, clone (or download) the sample and compile it.

     git clone https://github.com/Azure-Samples/compute-java-manage-vm.git